-A result of the net proceeds from the sale of the subsidiaries, as well as the timing of collections and disbursements during the period offset by proceeds used to pay out interest-bearing debt.
+A result of the net proceeds from the sale of the subsidiaries, as well as the timing of collections and disbursements during the period.
 Minimum levels of cash are also maintained to support maturing obligations.

 14% increase in inventory

 Due to the timing of arrival of importations, additional product lines, and the prices of petroleum.